ncatlab/nlab-content/pages/6/3/4/0/10436/content.md

 and the algebraic statement and proof is in

 * Blakers, A. L. and Massey, W. S., _The homotopy groups of a triad. {III}_,  Ann. of Math.
 (2), 58: (1953) 409--417.

-The generalisation is Theorem 4.3 in:
+The generalisation of the algebraic statement is Theorem 4.3 in:

-*R. Brown and J.-L. Loday, Homotopical excision, and Hurewicz theorems, for $n$-cubes of spaces, _Proc.
+* R. Brown and J.-L. Loday, Homotopical excision, and Hurewicz theorems, for $n$-cubes of spaces, _Proc.
 London Math.
 Soc._
 (3) 54 (1987) 176-192.